 This often coincides and is compounded with the withdrawing of support available to them, because of a perception that they are now okay because the treatment has been completed.

-If you are supporting a patient who is finding the time after treatment difficult please let in touch and we can help you put support in place for them.
+If you are supporting a patient who is finding the time after treatment difficult please get in touch and we can help you put support in place for them.

 We are all too aware that sadly for some of our families, they will receive a diagnosis of secondary cancer (metastatic disease) and are thus incurable.
 The future here becomes very uncertain.
-For some women they will continue further, often regularly changing treatments on an ongoing basis whereas for others, treatment options can become very limited depending on the nature of the cancer or where it has spread to.
+For some women, they will continue further, often regularly changing treatments on an ongoing basis whereas, for others, treatment options can become very limited depending on the nature of cancer or where it has spread to.

 End of life support/Loss of a patient